wastelandsurvivalguide/wastelandsurvivalguide.github.io/blog/2024-5-13-changelog.md

 - Removed PerkPackPlus due to balance concerns.
 - Removed Clean Pipboy Icons Mod Patches, as it is no longer necessary.
 - Removed BHYSYS Custom INI, as this is no longer necessary with Sweets most recent update.
+- Removed Female Pipboy Aligned, as functionality is built into Instant and Faster Pipboy (No Stutter), though also noted a caveat to this.

 ### Additions
 - Added Sweet Keywords.